SDearing/Math/GCD and LCM Calculations.md

 25| (5)x(5)
 Prime Factors of 75: 3x5x5

-We then multiply each factor using two 5s as it occurs twice.
+We then multiply each factor using two 5s as it occurs twice./d

 2x3x5x5= 125

 This means the LCM of 50 and 75 is 125